mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-docs.md

 ### sitemap

-Configuration for the website's sitemap, if configured, a sitemap.xml file will be generated for the website to improve search engine crawling.
+Configures the sitemap for the website.
+If configured, a sitemap.xml file will be generated for the website to improve search engine crawling.

 ```json
 {